KCisSICKnasty/SICKnasty-FO4/README.md

 - Launch ModOrganizer.exe from your Installation Location.
 - If you see a pop-up called Register?, select Yes.

+_INI settings:_

-_Setting up Bethini Pie: (copy & pasted from The Midnight Ride website)_
+Bethini Pie: (copy & pasted from The Midnight Ride website)

 - In MO2, click on the drop-down in the right pane next to the Run button.
 - Click <Edit...>, then click the + symbol in the top left and Add from file.